vinegarhq/vinegarhq.github.io/src/Installation/guides/package.md

 Configuring things properly is possible, but involves effort and debugging if Roblox doesn't work out of the box.
 That's why using Flatpak is recommended; it sets up and configures everything automatically, so it has the best chance of working smoothly the first time without needing any adjustments.

+Please verify that you pass the [minimum system requirements](../../Requirements/index.md) before starting any installation.

 </div>

 The Vinegar community hosts a couple distribution-specific packages to make native installation easier.